Professional Resource

 For further reading on family scapegoating dynamics:

-This clinical resource is provided by Dr. Hines Inc. for educational purposes.
-Dr. Johnathan Hines, DCC, has over 35,000 clinical hours specializing in family systems, marriage intensives, and men's coaching.
+This professional resource is provided by Dr. Hines Inc. for educational purposes.
+Dr. Johnathan Hines, DCC, has over 35,000 coaching hours specializing in family systems, marriage intensives, and men's coaching.
 For consultation or referrals, contact (918) 212-5330.